Jailbars - a new approach.

 Due to the poor PCB layout, the luminance channel is susceptible to picking up interference from other signal sources nearby.
 This includes clock signals, (especially AEC) and the chrominance signal as the PCB track for this runs right next to the luminance track.
 Shielding the luminance signal should drastically reduce this interference.

 In order to perform this modification, you will need to cut the PCB trace as close as possible to pin 15 (luma out) on the 6569 VICII chip.
 Cut the other end of the trace as close as possible to the luminance input pin on the RF modulator as indicated in the picture.
 Shielded wire is then used to connect these two isolated points.
 The shield braid at the modulator end should be soldered to the ground point as shown in the image above.
 The shield on the other (pin 15) end was cut as close as possible to the end of the wire and insulated with heat shrink tubing.
 It is not connected to anything.
 The best kind of shielded wire is the small diameter type using Teflon (PTFE) insulation.
-Other modifications described further below are shown on these images.
+Note that all the other additional modifications described further below are also shown on these images.

 As can be seen in the images below, shielding the luminance channel on its own has resulted in a significant improvement in jailbars as well as eliminating the fine mesh and line patterns caused by chrominance crosstalk.
 Bear in mind due to the replacement RF modulator already fitted, the chrominance level has already been adjusted to its correct 0.3V at the colour burst, so I was already getting superior performance compared to a C-64 with a standard modulator.